-Trastevere is one of Rome’s oldest quarters and also the capital’s main night-time area, with its myriads of narrow, meandering streets and alleys and its cheerful and cozy collection of restaurants and pubs, often still run by the same families that ran them 50 years ago.
+Trastevere is one of the oldest districts of Rome and also the capital’s main night-time area, with its myriads of narrow, meandering streets and alleys and its cheerful and cosy collection of restaurants and pubs, often still run by the same families that ran them 50 years ago.

 The name Trastevere (pronounced with the accent on the second syllable, thus Tras-TAY-ve-re) is a combination of the words TRA (between) and Tevere (the Italian name of the river Tiber).
 Since the main part of the rione (which is the official word used for the most central and important districts of Rome) lies in a bend of that river, it is called Trastevere.